How to Get a Theft Charge Dismissed in Minnesota

 Consent

-Theft involves the wrongful taking of another person’s property without their freely-given consent.
+Theft involves the wrongful taking of another person’s personal property without their freely-given consent.
 Some theft cases result entirely from a misunderstanding where the accused had permission to take the property in question.
 If you had consent from the property owner, a theft charge is not appropriate.

 Mistake